mathusanm6/mathusanm6/README.md

 ## 👋 Hi there!
 I'm Mathusan

-I'm a passionate Computer Science & Mathematics student at Université Paris Cité, exploring the intersection of technology and math to solve complex problems and innovate in the tech space.
+I'm a Software Engineer apprentice at Google and a MSc student in Data Science at Université Paris-Saclay, excited about using technology to solve meaningful problems and continuously learn along the way.

 ---